MawKKe/vscode-cmake-configure/README.md

 # vscode-cmake-configure

-A tool for configuring a CMake project automatically using Visual Studio Code settings file  `.vscode/settings.json`.
+A tool for configuring a CMake project on the command line, using Visual Studio Code settings file `.vscode/settings.json`.

+NOTE: this tool does not require VSCode to be available.

 ## Motivation